UnB-KnEDLe/DODFMiner/docs/source/user/usage.rst

     $ dodfminer extract -s path/to/dodf.pdf -a nomeacao cessoes -b ner

 .. note::

     It's important to notice that if -t and -a options are used together the -t option will have the priority and the -a will not execute.

 .. note::

-    The dodfminer act extraction needs the text data from DODFs to correct extract the acts from DODF, therefore the -a option generates first txt files before the act extraction.
+    The DODFMiner act extraction needs the text data from DODFs to correct extract the acts from DODF, therefore the -a option generates first txt files before the act extraction.

 Library Usage